Rishitha1512/Ecommerce-Follow-Along/README.md

 ### 3. **Multer Integration**:
    - **Multer** is used for handling file uploads on the backend.
 It processes multi-part form data, allowing the user to upload product images as part of the product creation process.
    - Multer handles image validation and storage, then forwards the images to Cloudinary.
+## Milestone 11:
+### 1. Design the GET Endpoint:
+ - Create a new endpoint that will handle GET requests.
+- Define the URL path for the endpoint based on the data you are retrieving(eg: /get-products)

+### 2. Set Up Database Connection:

+- Ensure that your application is connected to the database.
+### 3. Fetch Data from the Database:

+- Write a function or a query to retrieve the necessary data from the database.
+- Handle any necessary filters or conditions.

+### 4. Handle Errors and Edge Cases:

+- Send appropriate HTTP status codes based on the outcome:

+i.
+200 OK for successful data retrieval.

+ii.
+500 Internal Server Error if there are issues with fetching data from the database.